 As with any international adventure, sometimes travel plans don’t always go as planned.
 Being prepared with travel insurance is important, but the airline carrier you choose may also help you overcome any travel plan hiccups.

 LATAM has the best track record for on-time flights throughout the year and offers the highest level of flexibility with last minute changes and cancellation.
 This is particularly important information to consider when visiting Peru during its rainy season and the chances of flight changes increase due to weather conditions.

 Matt Greenberg is the the sales manager for Latin America For Less and has lived in Peru for more than 5 years.
-“Star Peru and TACA are good airlines, but they have a higher percentage of delays and cancellations than LATAM,” says Matt.
-“I recommend buying LATAM flights, however we are happy to arrange a travel itinerary based on your preference.”
+“I recommend buying LATAM flights, however we are happy to arrange a travel itinerary based on your preference,” says Matt.

 It’s best to start planning your trip to Peru sooner than later because domestic flights can fill up fast during certain seasons and holiday weekends.
 Supply and demand often dictates ticket prices, so booking your flight early will ensure that you get the best deal.
 While discounts are sometimes available, they are offered sporadically and cannot be guaranteed for the specific dates that you plan to travel.

 Check online for more detailed information about flight plans and destination options:

 Contact us to start planning your trip to Peru and discuss the best flight options for you.